ndejong/terraform-digitalocean-opnsense-image/README.md

  * The Digital Ocean API can act mysteriously at times,  several times it has been observed that the final Droplet image process silents fails to register the new Droplet snapshot, the resolution seems to be just `destroying` and going through the process again without changing anything.
- * Be sure to issue a `terraform destroy` once all has been completed, this will remove the resources that have allocated in the `tfstate` - they can all safely be destroyed, your new Droplet image will not be removed in the destroy.
+ * Remember to issue the `terraform destroy` at the end, else you may become confused what state you are in the next time to come to roll another Droplet based OPNsense image.

 ## Input Variables - Required